hy-tsoha/tsohacheck/README.md

 Script will:

-- clone all public repos listed in repolist (cloning will fail for repo if it requires login)
+- clone all public repos listed in repolist (cloning will be reported as a fail for repo if it requires login)
 - run some checks for extra files
 - run pylint
 - run (possible) checks from custom.py